TheVoxcraft/tesseract-ocr/README.md

 # Tesseract OCR
-OCR for the terminal
+OCR for the terminal, using Google Tesseract.
-Using Google Tesseract